ericoporto/ags-manual-wiki/Object.md

     bool Object.Clickable

-Gets/sets whether the object is recognised as something which the player can interact with.
+Gets/sets whether the object is recognized as something which the player can interact with.

 If this is set to 1, then the player can look at, speak to, and so on